Written by Turtle Bunbury in 2003.

 "The way seemed long, lonely and dreary.
 The large old mansion of Rathsallagh exhibited a melancholy air.
 Its neglected appearance, barricaded windows, the absence of the female part of the family and the presence of a military guard made us think our own situation preferable, as we were permitted to enjoy domestic comfort.
 Some of our things were here and while the squire restored them to us, he smiled, and warned us of our danger of being robbed again.
 He foretold but too truly "

 The jury is still out as to whether the fire that subsequently destroyed the manor house at Rathsallagh in 1802 was accidental or not.
-It is perhaps a surprise that the house survived the rebellion at all.
+Joe O'Flynn senior recalls, 'A crowd came in here looking for a family called Moody who lived here in the 18th century when they came in across the field and burnt the house to the ground.
+The children here escaped up the back and hid in the haycocks and they were all scattered around the world after.'
+Whether this be true or not, it is perhaps a surprise that the house survived the rebellion at all.
 Protestant parishes to the north and south suffered badly and put in claims for substantial compensation.
 Donard Parish was the worst hit in the county, with one claim for every three houses.
 Captain Ryves died in February 1803 and was succeeded by his son, William, a solicitor, who took over as captain of his fathers' corps.
 He also converted the Queen Anne stables into a fine country house that we know today as Rathsallagh House.

 The rebellion continued in the Wicklow Mountains long after its suppression

 elsewhere.
 At Derrynamuck, on the south side of the Glen of Imaal,

 the Dwyer-McAllister Cottage stands testament to this prolonged resistance.

 In a showdown reminiscent of the Wild West, Michael Dwyer, leader

 of the Wicklow rebels, made a daring getaway from this cottage when surprise